loginom/admin-guide-l10n/data-en/adapter/config/tuning-principles.md

 </soapenv:Envelope>
 ```

-`ded:Cheques` node will be selected for the provided example from the SOAP package, and the further transformation at the next stages will be performed with the XML text:
+The `ded:Cheques` node will be selected for the provided example from the SOAP package, and the further transformation at the next stages will be performed with the XML text:

 ```XML
 <ded:Cheques>